dlford/frigate-alerts/README.md

-# Frigate Slack Alerts
+# Frigate Alerts

-Get Slack alerts for Frigate events with snapshots and filters.
+Get alerts for Frigate events with snapshots and filters.

-Not assosiated with Frigate or Slack.
+This project has been split off from the now deprecated `dlford/frigate-slack-alerts`, in the future I will be adding support for [Gotify](https://gotify.net/), and potentially other platforms down the road for push notifications.

-## Quick Start
+## Quick Start (for Slack)

 1. Create a slack channel for alerts (the default channel name is `frigate`)
 2. Go to the [Slack API page](https://api.slack.com/apps) and create a new app